PreciousChicken/blog/content/posts/decomposing-a-bignumber-in-truffle-console.md

 }
 ```

-Converting this into individual values on the console is not obvious, so an aide memoire follows.
+Converting this into individual values, i.e. integers, on the console is not obvious; so an aide memoire follows.
 I'm using Truffle v5.1.30, node v14.4.0 and npm package @openzeppelin/contracts@3.0.2; my OS of choice is Ubuntu 20.04 LTS.

 ## The smart contract